StillNotWorking/LMS-helper-script/camilladsp/README.md

 Intention with this script is to have RPi up running with Squeezelite and CamillaDSP ready to play 2 channel audio from the LMS system.

-To get started the headphone output on the RPi are used as audio output.
+The headphone output on the RPi are used as audio output.
 Your real DAC can be configured from CamillaGUI web page later on when you have RPi-OS recognise it.

 You need a ready running RPi with latest **RPi-OS Lite 64 bit** on your network.
 Follow instruction here: https://www.raspberrypi.com/software/